genFD/code-journey-projects-css/02-davies-burger/davies-burger-readme.md

 ### The challenge

 The challenge is to build out this page and get it looking as close to the design as possible.
-Some styling was added to the page in `style.css`
+We have provided the initial styling in `style.css`

 ### Links